+Congratulations!
 You’re about to welcome a new pet into your life!
-Here are some essential considerations to ensure a smooth transition.
+This exciting time can also feel overwhelming, especially if it’s your first rodeo.
+But don’t worry, Humane Animal Partners has your back… Here are some essential considerations to ensure a smooth transition when welcoming a new cat or dog into your home.

 Pet-proof Your Home